University of Pittsburgh School of Social Work: History

 Also during the 1940s, Dr. Hathway spearheaded the creation of a doctoral program, secured University approval and became the program's first director in 1945.
-During the 1940s, a debate emerged in social work education between scholars and practitioners of two schools of thought.
-They were the diagnostic approach based in part on the work of Sigmund Freud and the functional approach based in part on the work of Otto Rank.
-The University of Pittsburgh School was divided on this issue with nationally recognized proponents on both sides.
-Eventually, when social casework faculty member Ruth Smalley completed her Doctor of Social Work (DSW) in 1949, she left the Pittsburgh faculty to join the faculty at the University of Pennsylvania, a primarily Rankian school.
-Pittsburgh remained strongly in the diagnostic camp thereafter.

 During the 1950s and 1960s, the school continued to expand enrollment, develop the major curricular emphases of the Master of Social Work (MSW) program (social casework, social group work and community organization), and build the doctoral program which became a Doctor of Philosophy (Ph.D.) program.
 Heavy emphasis in the master's program was given to child welfare, medical social work, mental health and school social work.
 In addition, an MSW major in research was added and a variety of joint degree programs were established.
-At the MSW level, these included one of the oldest joint Master of Social Work/Master of Divinity degree programs in the nation (still thriving); Master of Social Work/ Master of Jewish Communal Services; Master of Social Work/Master of Public Administration; Master of Social Work/Master of Public Health; and Master of Social Work/Juris Doctor.
+At the MSW level, these included one of the oldest joint Master of Social Work/Master of Divinity degree programs in the nation; Master of Social Work/ Master of Jewish Communal Services; Master of Social Work/Master of Public Administration; Master of Social Work/Master of Public Health; and Master of Social Work/Juris Doctor.
 In addition, a joint Master of Public Health and Doctor of Philosophy was implemented.